The Ultimate Guide to the Louvre

 Leave Your Coat and Backpack in the Cloakroom

-Under the Glass Pyramid, a Cloakroom provides you with lockers and places for umbrellas free of charge.
+Under the Glass Pyramid, the Cloakroom provides you with lockers and places for umbrellas free of charge.
 Remember that suitcases and bulky bags are prohibited.
 If you have difficulty, you can contact the help desk next door.

 Carry a Power Bank